- Drive scenic Chapman's Peak Drive to the Cape of Good Hope

 Get an early start for your full-day shark diving adventure.
 Meet the rest of your group at the Great White House in Kleinbaai, a two-hour drive from Cape Town, where you'll gather for breakfast and a wetsuit fitting.
 Throughout the day, you'll be accompanied by a marine biologist and an expert crew, who will guide you on the whole experience.
 No previous diving experience is necessary.

-Kick things off with a pre-trip safety briefing, as well as a biology lesson on the life history of great white sharks.
-From here, make the short walk down to the harbor to board Slashfin—a custom-designed, luxury boat named after a legendary shark with a unique dorsal fin.
+Kick things off with a pre-trip safety briefing and a biology lesson on the life history of great white sharks.
+From here, make the short walk down to the harbor to board Slashfin—a custom-designed luxury boat named after a legendary shark with a unique dorsal fin.
 It's an exhilarating 20-25 minute boat ride to Dyer Island, which, together with the nearby Geyser Island, forms a narrow channel known as Shark Alley.
 Keep in mind that depending on the time of year, the ride to Shark Alley can be quite cold and windy, so be sure to bring a jacket.

 After finding a suitable place to anchor, the adventure begins!
 You'll spend about two hours anchored, but this depends on shark activity, conditions, as well as the number of divers.
 After getting suited up, dive down to see the incredible animals close-up from the safety of a shark-proof cage.
 While you're waiting for your turn, spend time learning about the behavior of this misunderstood apex predator.
 You'll learn how and where the sharks feed, breed, and breach.